 The most common use of cocoa beans is of course to produce chocolate.
 The beans are grounded into powder and the oil is extracted and is converted into cocoa butter.
 These two products can be mixed with a number of ingredients: milk, sugar, flour and eggs in order to create chocolate bars, cakes, chocolate milk and numerous types of sweets and candy.

-However, cocoa can be used in a number of other products besides food.
+However, the commodity cocoa can be used in a number of other products besides food.
 Cocoa butter is very useful in the production of pharmaceuticals.
 Its unique character where the butter remains solid at room temperature and melts at body temperature, makes it ideal for this purpose.
 It functions as a basis for suppositories and lotions and is proven to be highly effective as a moisturizer.

 Chocolate is generally considered to have a negative effect on our health.
 However, recent studies have proven that a limited daily consumption of dark chocolate can enhance the overall health of a person.
 Chocolate contains a high level of flavonoids, which function as antioxidants.
 These help minimize the chance on heart diseases and help lower blood pressure and cholesterol.
 Furthermore it has become clear that only a third of the fats in dark chocolate is a so-called bad fat.
 All the other fats are a natural fats which do not have negative effects on your health.

 The trading takes place on two exchanges: New York Mercantile Exchange (NYMEX) and the Intercontinental Exchange (ICE) in London.
 The prices in London are based on cocoa from Africa, while New York bases its prices on the South-Asian market.
 The prices on the ICE function as a benchmark for global price creation.